karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 ### 5. Binding arrow keys for navigation

-We just have to add a keydown event listener and call onArrowClick for the appropriate direction.
+We just have to add a `keydown` event listener and call `onArrowClick` for the appropriate direction.
 Remember to cleanup the event listener when the component unmounts!

-We can put all the key handling logic in useEffect:
+We can put all the key handling logic in `useEffect`:

 `gist:karenying/67192e644c76dcb4621a37e737f005b2/app-js`

 Woohoo!
 We’re officially done 🙂

-If you got lost along the way, here’s the [\*\*GitHub repo](https://github.com/karenying/react-carousel)**.
+If you got lost along the way, here’s the [**GitHub repo**](https://github.com/karenying/react-carousel).
 The commits correspond with each of the steps listed above.
-You can also play with the [**deployed version](https://react-carousel-with-transitions.netlify.app/)\*\*.
+You can also play with the [**deployed version**](https://react-carousel-with-transitions.netlify.app/).

 ## Extensions